Research Mentoring

 PHY 655

-An advanced, fast paced, focused course on the dimensionality and topology of Quantum Materials Structures.
-This course is an excellent 3rd semester to the undergrad. + grad. solid state physics sequence.
+Exotic Materials is an advanced, fast paced, focused course on dimensionality, symmetry breaking, and topology in Quantum Materials.
+An excellent 3rd semester to the undergrad. + grad. solid state physics sequence.

 Exotic Materials